Substance Abuse in Texas

 Rick Perry and the Model for Reform

-Part of Texas’s success in combating the spread of drug abuse is due to Rick Perry, the longest-serving governor in the history of the state (2000-2015).
-According to Globe News Wire, Texas had only seven drug courts when Perry took office; in 2014, when Perry was presented with the National Award for Criminal Justice Reform by the National Association of Drug Court Professionals, his state had 136 drug courts and 15 specialized courts for treating army veterans (focusing on the connection between combat-related stress disorders and substance abuse).,
+Part of Texas’s success in combating drug abuse in the state is due to Rick Perry, the longest-serving governor in the history of the state (2000-2015).
+According to Globe News Wire, Texas had only seven drug courts when Perry took office; in 2014, when Perry was presented with the National Award for Criminal Justice Reform by the National Association of Drug Court Professionals, his state had 136 drug courts and 15 specialized courts for treating army veterans (focusing on the connection between combat-related stress disorders and substance abuse).11,12

 What’s changed?
 How is Texas transitioning from its lowly healthcare rank to becoming a “national and international model for reform,” where an estimated $2 billion are saved in closing prisons and giving Texas its lowest crime rates in years?